Cookies & privacy

 About this statement

 This privacy statement only covers Picker’s website at www.picker.org.
-This statement does not cover links within this site to other websites.
+Our website contains links to other websites.
+When you use these links, you should read their own privacy notices.

 Privacy notice